National Centre for Universities and Business

 The National Centre for Universities and Business (NCUB) develops, promotes and supports collaboration between universities and business in the United Kingdom.
 NCUB is a trading name of the Council for Industry and Higher Education, a registered charity.

-NCUB is headed by Dr Joe Marshall (Chief Executive) and Sam Laidlaw (Chair).
+NCUB is headed by Dr Joe Marshall (Chief Executive) and Paul Walker (Chair).
 The body's Leadership Council has representation from the UK's businesses and universities.

 Predecessor

-The Council for Industry and Higher Education (CIHE) was born in 1986 from the collaboration of James Prior, John Cassels and Pauline Perry.
-Perry (at that time the Chief Inspector of Schools at the Department for Education) had heard about an American organisation that had managed to bring businesses and universities closer together.
-Cassels (as Director General of the National Economic Development Office) was a believer in the power of partnership, while Prior was a recent Cabinet member and the new chairman of the GEC industrial conglomerate.
-He agreed to invite the heads of a range of businesses, universities and polytechnics to a couple of initial discussions to see if there was a common cause that might be addressed through a partnership approach.
+The Council for Industry and Higher Education (CIHE) was established in 1986 through the collaboration of James Prior, John Cassels and Pauline Perry.
+Perry, then the Chief Inspector of Schools at the Department for Education, had learned about an American organisation that brought businesses and universities closer together.
+Cassels, as Director General of the National Economic Development Office, believed in the power of partnership, while Prior was a recent Cabinet member and the newly appointed chairman of the GEC industrial conglomerate.
+Prior agreed to invite the heads of various businesses, universities and polytechnics to initial discussions to determine whether a partnership approach could address their common goals.

 CIHE was registered as a charity and a private company limited by guarantee in 1997.

-The council is funded by its member organisations and by external organisations.
-The funding sources included universities, other organisations and companies.
-Each member organisation appointed one person to the council, and seven of them were trustees.
-In the time leading up to the 2013 reorganisation, the chairman of CIHE was Richard Greenhalgh.
+The council was funded by its member organisations and by external bodies, including universities and private companies.
+Each member organisation appointed one representative to the council, seven of whom served as trustees.
+Leading up to the 2013 reorganisation, the chairman of CIHE was Richard Greenhalgh.

 Formation

 Sir Tim Wilson's review of university-business collaboration, published in February 2012, made 30 recommendations.
-One of them was that the CIHE develop to become the focal point of such collaboration, as a membership charity.
+One of them was that the CIHE should evolve to become the focal point of this collaboration as a membership charity.
 In response, and at the request of the Department for Business, Innovation and Skills, CIHE adopted the National Centre for Universities and Business (NCUB) trading name in 2013.

-Following the announcement, the four UK research funding councils – through RCUK and the Technology Strategy Board (TSB) (now Innovate UK) – agreed to help fund NCUB.
-NCUB was launched with an event at the BT Tower, with David Docherty and Richard Greenhalgh becoming the organisation's first CEO and Chairman respectively.
+Following the announcement, the four UK research funding councils – through RCUK and the Technology Strategy Board (TSB) (now Innovate UK) – agreed to co-fund NCUB.
+The organisation was launched with an event at the BT Tower, where David Docherty and Richard Greenhalgh became NCUB's first CEO and Chairman, respectively.

+As of 2026, NCUB is led by Dr Joe Marshall (Chief Executive) and Paul Walker (Chair).
+Walker succeeded the previous chair, Sam Laidlaw, in January of that year.